CleverRaven/Cataclysm-DDA/doc/WIDGETS.md

 Vertical graphs do not work well with the `label` property.
 Best to disable labels, and make a custom `text` style widget to place above or below bars.

+By setting the `arrange` property to `minimum_columns`, horizontal graphs can be flipped to increase from right to left.

 ### Text style